saifulislam88/kubernetes/L.k8s-ssl-tls-certificates-configuration/k8s-ingress-tls-ssl-configuration.md

-## SSL/TLS Setup in Kubernetes Applications with `Self-Signed Certificate` or `SSL files from a Certificate Authority` Using Ingress-NGINX Controller
+## Securing Applications in Kubernetes With SSL/TLS

+If security has ever been important, it's even more crucial today.
+Imagine sending a confidential letter through a public mail system where anyone can read or change its content.
+That's what happens when we send data online without protection.
+This is where SSL/TLS comes in.
+Think of SSL/TLS as the security envelope of the digital world.

+With the rise of cloud-native applications, microservices, and Software as a Service (SaaS), secure communication between front-end applications and users is more vital than ever.
+SSL/TLS (Secure Sockets Layer/Transport Layer Security) ensures this security.

 <img src="https://github.com/saifulislam88/kubernetes/assets/68442870/3c3aef67-5658-46ad-9d84-4f7f2c88401b" alt="Kubernetes Ingress" width="400"/>

+### SSL/TLS Setup in Kubernetes Applications with `Self-Signed Certificate` or `SSL files from a Certificate Authority` Using Ingress-NGINX Controller

 - [Prerequisites - Knowledge Base](https://github.com/saifulislam88/kubernetes/blob/main/L.k8s-ssl-tls-certificates-configuration/k8s-ingress-tls-ssl-configuration.md#prerequisites---knowledge-base)